The Natural History Museum (The National Museum of Ireland – Natural History) is arguably one of the best museums in Dublin.

 - Sundays and Mondays: 1pm to 5pm.

-Admission to this outstanding cultural attraction is free.
+Admission to this outstanding cultural attraction is free, and a visit here is regarded as one of the best free things to do in Dublin.
 Recently reopened after extensive modernisation, it’s well worth a visit.
 With no admission fee, you can visit several times and enjoy different exhibits and galleries on each visit, avoiding a cultural overload!

 4. Home of lots to see and do

 The Natural History Museum has four floors of exhibits including Irish Fauna, Mammals of the World, Fish Birds and Reptiles, and finally, Insects Shells and Crustaceans.
 Wherever your interests in nature may lie, there are fascinating exhibits on so many diverse creatures.
 It’s an amazing place to learn more about our natural world.